tony-albanese/ci-project-4/README.md

 # Introduction
 This web is a a chance for people who love books to share their favorites.
 The idea is not for people to create an extensive catalog of their library (although they may).
 Rather, it is for people to share one or several books from their shelf and have others see, comment on, or like what the books they have posted.

-This site will allow people to sign in, share the books that they're interested in, and see what other people are reading.
+This site will allow people to sign in, share informtion on the books that they're interested in, and see what other people are reading.
 Users can comment on books and like them.
 The whole idea is to get inspiration from other readers as to what books are out there and to share one's love of the printed word with similarly minded people.

 ## User Stories